danielagutperl/space-invaders/README.md

 ## Requirements
 * The player should be able to clear at least one wave of aliens
-* The player's score should be displayed at the end of the game
+* The player's score should be displayed
 * The main challenge here is the movement of large groups of aliens in formation, and the animation of the bombs and player's shots.
 There are several approaches here, with collision detection being the more challenging.

 ### How I spent my time